 Same-day luggage forwarding is available along the Nakahechi and Kohechi routes of the Kumano Kodo

-What other expenses to expect on the Kumano Kodo?
+What other expenses do you expect on the Kumano Kodo?

 Given you are paying your respects at Shinto shrines (and Buddhist Temples), consider some cash for donations.

-How much cash to bring when hiking the Kumano Kodo?
+How much cash should you bring when hiking in Kumano Kodo?

 Cash is still King in Japan, especially in rural areas.
 So what percentage of your budget will be cash (vs credit/debit card)?

-We prefer to pay with a credit card, as it means we get interbank exchange rates (our card providers don’t charge foreign transaction fees), and we have a better record of our spending.
+We prefer to pay with a credit card because it offers interbank exchange rates (our card providers don’t charge foreign transaction fees) and allows us to keep a better spending record.

-On the Kumano Kodo/Nakahechi route, 33 per cent of our spending was in cash (for transportation, one night’s accommodation, food and beverages and luggage storage and forwarding).
+On the Kumano Kodo/Nakahechi route, 33% of our spending was in cash (for transportation, one night’s accommodation, food and beverages, and luggage storage and forwarding).

 How much did it cost you to hike the Kumano Kodo?

-Please send us details of your budget/costs (together with the route you did and time you travelled) – we’d love to reference them in our article.
-And if you have any questions we haven’t answered please contact us too.
+Please send me details of your budget/costs (together with the route you took and the time you travelled) – I’d love to reference them in my article.
+Don’t hesitate to contact me if you have any questions I haven’t answered.